matt-chalmers/django-escape/README.md

-# django-escape
+# django-escapemonkey
-A security util for stronger escaping text placed into html by django
+A security monkeypatch for Django to more strongly escape text placed into html

-This increases the escaping level to safely escape text placed in unquoted html element attributes.
+This increases the escaping level to safely handle text placed in unquoted html element attributes.